The Way

 THE REALITY

 The canon was not fixed until the 4th century, more than 300 years after Jesus.
-The process of deciding which books were in and which were out was political, institutional, and conducted entirely by men.
-The texts that were excluded were not excluded because they were false.
-They were excluded because they were inconvenient.
+The process of deciding which books were in and which were out involved political and institutional factors as well as theological ones, and was conducted entirely by male bishops.
+Scholars debate the relative weight of these factors.

 WHAT TO DO

 Read the excluded texts.
 The Gospel of Thomas, the Gospel of Mary, the Acts of Thecla.
-They are not scripture, but they are history: the history of what was suppressed and why.
-When you understand that the Bible is a curated anthology assembled by men with institutional interests, you can read what remains with honest eyes and ask what was lost.
+They are not scripture, but they are history: the history of what was not included and the scholarly debates about why.
+When you understand that the Bible is a curated anthology assembled through a historical process, you can read what remains with honest eyes and ask what was not included.

 "But when he, the Spirit of truth, comes, he will guide you into all the truth."